 Over 200 hospices in the UK offer free care to people with cancer and other illnesses.
 Your GP, specialist cancer nurse or Marie Curie nurse can tell you more about hospice care and hospices in your area.
 You can also find information about your nearest hospices from the online hospice directory.

 But some carers find it too frightening and difficult to care for their loved ones at home.
 If they have not looked after anyone before, they may worry that they won’t know what to do.
 If you are in this situation, and would like to die at home, talk to your carer, doctors and nurses.
 Your care team can reassure your carer that they will not be alone in caring for you.
 They will have help and support.
 Many relatives who have looked after their loved one at home say that it was a very peaceful and loving atmosphere.
 They felt glad to have been able to care for their relative and would not choose to have had it any other way.
-Don't forget that you can combine being at home with attending a hospice.
+Don't forget that you can combine being at home with having support from the local hospice.
+This may include home visits from specialist nurses or visits to the day unit at the hospice.
+You can also have short stays in the hospice ward, if this is necessary.
 Your carers may feel more confident if they know they can call on expert services if they need to.

 Caring for someone at home can be emotionally and physically draining.
 Your loved ones will need to know that they can get daily practical help, and take some time out if they need to.
 You may like to ask friends and relatives to help with everyday tasks such as